-If this is an issue, it can be helpful in the beginning to hold your breast with your hand while your little one is still learning to latch, especially if they’re still lacking in the head control department.
+It can be helpful in the beginning to hold your breast with your hand while your little one is still learning to latch, especially if they’re still lacking in the head control department.

-To avoid this:
+To do this:

 - Cup your hand underneath your breast to lift it (affectionately known as the hamburger hold)